Rockefeller Arts Center

 Designed by the architectural firm I.M.
 Pei and Partners and built in 1969, the Michael C. Rockefeller Arts Center is a major cultural center of visual and performing arts for western New York and northwestern Pennsylvania.

-Tickets are also available by phone at 673-3501 and at the Campus Ticket Office in the Williams Center.
+Tickets are also available through the Campus Ticket Office in the Williams Center and by phone at 673-3501.

 50th anniversary season opens on a high note with celebration dinner, gala pops concert